rstojnic/lazydata/README.md

 ### Advanced usage

-You can achieve multiple data dependency scenarios by putting `lazydata.use()` into different parts of the code:
+You can achieve multiple data dependency scenarios by putting `lazydata.track()` into different parts of the code:

-- Add to jupyter notebooks
+- Jupyter notebook data dependencies by using tracking in notebooks
-- Add to outputs of your data pipeline
+- Pipeline output tracking by tracking saved files
-- Add to `__init__(self)` to add data dependencies to classes
+- Class-level data dependencies by tracking files in `__init__(self)`
-- Add to `__init__.py` to add data dependencies to modules
+- Module-level data dependencies by tracking files in `__init__.py`
-- Add to `setup.py` to add data dependencies to packages
+- Package-level data dependencies by tracking files in `setup.py`

 ### Coming soon...

 - Add metadata to a stored file
-- Visualise stored file provenance
+- Visualise stored file provenance and properties
 - Storing data coming from databases and APIs
 - Packaging multiple files into a portable dataset